MrWillCom/awesome/README.md

 *   [afadil/wealthfolio](https://github.com/afadil/wealthfolio) - A Beautiful Private and Secure Desktop Investment Tracking Application

-*   [franken-ui/ui](https://github.com/franken-ui/ui) - Franken UI is an HTML-first, open-source library of UI components that works as a standalone or as a Tailwind CSS plugin.
-It is compatible with UIkit 3.
-The design is influenced by shadcn/ui.
+*   [franken-ui/ui](https://github.com/franken-ui/ui) - Franken UI is an open-source library of UI components.
+Under the hood, it uses UIkit 3 and extended with LitElement.
+The design is based on shadcn/ui.

 *   [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer